Is happy hour not making you feel so happy the next day? That's likely why a growing number of Americans are becoming sober-curious.

 - 1 ½ ounces of 40-percent ABV liquor

-If you don't fall into any of those camps and are in the mood to indulge, find out how low-ABV ready-to-drink cocktails could be a good call.
+If you don't fall into any of the camps above, find out how low-ABV ready-to-drink cocktails could be a good call.

 1. Prairie Organic Spirits